FOR MENTAL HEALTH PROFESSIONALS

-Childhood Emotional Neglect (CEN): A parent’s failure to respond enough to a child’s emotional needs.
+Childhood Emotional Neglect (CEN): A parent’s failure to respond enough to the child’s emotional needs.

 As a mental health professional, how often have you heard the term Childhood Emotional Neglect used on its own; that is, not followed by the words “and abuse.”
 I scoured the databases of the APA, and used google and other search methods.
 I talked with colleagues, and looked through every self-help book that looked promising.
 Virtually every time the term “emotional neglect” is used, it is either mixed with, or used as a misnomer for, some type of physical neglect or some type of emotional abuse.
 This was the final factor which drove me to write a book about it.
 This is the driving force which has had me speaking and writing about Childhood Emotional Neglect (CEN) for the past three years.